DataDog/IDE-SHEPHERD-extension/README.md

 ### Extension Development Host

 - **Deactivate Before Development**: You must deactivate IDE Shepherd before opening the Extension Development Host (`F5` or "Run Extension").
 The module patching system can interfere with the extension development environment.
-Therefore it is recommended to disable the extension in VS Code settings before running extension development.
+Therefore it is recommended to disable the extension in VS Code or Cursor settings before running extension development.

 ### Security Posture